For Armenian version, please click here.

 Class Duration and Breaks – At AUA Extension, a class hour equals 50 minutes.
 This translates to a maximum of a 10-minute break for every one clock hour of class.
 Exactly when the break is taken is up to the instructor and students to decide.

 Schedules and Class Logistics – The Schedule of Classes and corresponding classroom designation are the responsibility of AUA Extension Administration.
 Instructors and students are requested not to change or request changes pertaining to class time or room except under extenuating circumstances.
 Students will be informed 2 hours in advance of class in the event of cancellation of a class due to instructor’s illness or in an emergency situation.
 All cancelled classes will be made up by consensus of instructor and students.
-All holidays falling within a cycle will be made up.
-The make-up day will be determined by consensus.

 Student Assessment – All AUA Extension courses use in-class tests to assess student learning progress.